 Duty to Defend: A Fifty State Survey: This work—which is Volume III of Hinshaw's On The Law series—examines issues of significance to insurance claims professionals and lawyers making decisions about properly responding to complaints tendered for a defense under the laws of each of the fifty states.
 The survey is presented in question-and-answer format and addresses eleven key issues commonly presented in connection with the duty to defend.

 50 State Primer On Medicaid Recovery Laws: Volume II of Hinshaw's On The Law series provides an overview of the Medicaid Recovery laws of the 50 states.
+Now available in a Third Edition!

 A Primer on Reinsurance Law & Principles: Volume I of Hinshaw's On The Law series provides an overview of bedrock reinsurance principles and highlights some of the issues presented in contemporary reinsurance disputes.
 It is designed to be a desk reference for insurance and reinsurance professionals.